Mental Health Crisis Services

 - Services include crisis stabilization and connection to ongoing care.
 These prevent the need for emergency room visits in non-life-threatening cases.

-- The team also works closely with Detroit Wayne Integrated Health Network (DWIHN) and other community providers for additional resources if required.
+- The team collaborates with the Detroit Wayne Integrated Health Network (DWIHN) and other local providers.
+This helps them access additional resources if necessary.Support is available virtually or face-to-face, depending on your situation and needs.

 - For broader access outside CNS services, Michigan laws enable residents to call 988 for the Suicide & Crisis Lifeline anytime.